ropensci/rnassqs/README.md

 Usage
 -----

+See the examples in [inst/examples](inst/examples) for quick recipes to download data.

 The most basic level of access is with `nassqs_GET()`, with which you can make any query of variables.
 For example, to mirror the request that is on the [NASS API documentation](http://quickstats.nass.usda.gov/api), you can do:

     library(nassqs)